← All Neighbourhood Guides

 A Note on Boundaries

 Neighbourhood boundaries in Markland Wood vary depending on context: school catchments, MLS district designations, and community association maps sometimes draw the lines differently.
 Highway 427 is a hard eastern edge, and the Etobicoke Creek marks the western boundary where the neighbourhood meets Mississauga.
-The transition to adjacent areas like Richview to the north is more gradual.
+Bloor Street West runs through the middle of the neighbourhood rather than along its southern edge, with roughly two-thirds of Markland Wood north of Bloor and one-third south.
 Not every address within the broad Markland Wood label carries the same character or green space adjacency; golf course and ravine proximity are the primary factors that differentiate premium addresses from the neighbourhood average.

 The neighbourhood's most coveted addresses back directly onto the Markland Wood Golf Club fairways.
 The golf course buffer means wide rear yards, unusual quiet, and occasional wildlife at the lot line.
-Premium over comparable interior properties is meaningful and persistent.
+The premium over comparable interior properties is meaningful and persistent.

 Markland Drive

-Streets near the western boundary back onto or are adjacent to the Etobicoke Creek ravine and trail.
-These properties offer green-space character similar to the golf course streets but are less formally premium.
+Streets near the western boundary back onto or sit close to the Etobicoke Creek ravine and trail.
+These properties offer green-space character similar to the golf course streets but are usually less formally premium.
 The ravine trail access is a genuine daily-use amenity for active buyers.

-Streets closest to Highway 427 experience meaningful road noise, particularly in warmer months with windows open.
+Streets closest to Highway 427 on the eastern edge experience meaningful road noise, particularly in warmer months with windows open.
 The difference in ambient sound between the eastern edge and the golf course streets is significant.
 Always visit at rush hour before purchasing an eastern-boundary property.

 Golf course adjacency on premium streets